daily Broadcast

 I want you to know that when you are going through pressure and it’s difficult and it’s hard and you’re angry and you want to give up, ask this question: God, what do You want to do in me?
 God, how do You want to use this to help other people?
 How do You want to grow Your Church?
 But what do You want to do in me?
 Don’t miss out.
 Don’t waste the pain.
 Because if you meet very, very, very godly people who have amazing walks with God, what you’ll find is they have been through a lot of pain.

-I want you to ask yourself three important questions.
 Three purpose statements for every, single believer.
 This is true of all of us.

 Purpose statement number one: I am an ambassador or messenger of the gospel.
 The gospel, the good news won’t go anywhere in your relational network, where you live, where you work, if it doesn’t come through you.
 Not just your life, but your words.
-The purpose is to reach the lost.
-The people out there aren’t bad.
-They’re lost!
-They’re lost!
-They don’t know.

-I grew up in America.
-I had no idea what the gospel was.
-Someone shared it with me.
 Here’s the question: How could God use a difficult circumstance in your life to advance the gospel?
 Are you taking advantage of it?
 Advance the gospel.

 Purpose statement number two: I am called to encourage God’s people to help them grow to full maturity.
 Every, single one of us.
 Why we talk about getting involved in ministry and talk about getting in groups and God using you where you’re at – here’s your purpose: it’s to build the found.

 No one grows on their own.
 Someone came up next to my life, multiple times, in different stages of my life, and in your life if you have grown, and they helped you.
 Here’s the deal: who are you helping?
 Who are you discipling?
 Who are you mentoring?
 Who are you coaching?
-Who do you care about that their spiritual growth, well-being, quality of life, walk with God matters and you are building them up.
+Who do you care about that their spiritual growth, wellbeing, quality of life, walk with God matters and you are building them up.

 Question: how could your adversity, how could your circumstances, how could your current difficulty build up a brother or sister in Christ?
 I want you to really think about that.